ougi-washi/UE4-KizuEngine/index.md

 ## Introduction

-This page represents the documentation of the KizuEngine framework that will make it easy to the developers to make Replicated games.
+This page represents the documentation of the KizuEngine framework that will make it easy to the developers to make replicated games (mostly combat systems).

 ## How to use